-Response t he e a to More time to cook Information about healthy eating Advice from a health professional Cooking skills Better self-motivation More healthy options in restaurants and shops None of the above (happy with diet) Other - specify: About the right weight for your height Overweight Underweight Not sure isha ☐ Yes, regularly (at least once per day) ☐ Yes, occasionally ☐ No, ex-smoker ☐ No, I have never smoked ıp? ☐ Yes ☐ No ☐ Not sure es Yes, I used to smoke but now only use vape/e-cig Yes, I use a vape/e-cig and still smoke No, I use a vape/e-cig and did not previously smoke Not applicable, I do not use vapes/e-cigarettes. least years old
+Sugary fizzy drinks times per week Fried food times per week Oily fish times per week Processed Meats (e.g. salami, sausages, canned meat, dried meat etc.) times per week Red meat times per week White/lean meat (e.g. chicken, turkey.) times per week P11 If you would like to change your of following do you feel could help you feel could help you feel through response options of slight pause for participants to reeach option.
+If YES - tick box If NO - leave blank one by one and leave a □ More time to cook □ Information about healthy eating □ Advice from a health professional □ Cooking skills □ Better self-motivation □ More healthy options in restaurants and shops □ None of the above (happy with diet) □ Other - specify: P12 Do you think that you are: □ About the right weight for your height □ Overweight □ Underweight □ Not sure P13 Do you smoke? (not including value including: cigarettes, roll-ups, pips shisha etc. Vapes/e-cigarettes, repatches not included.
+[If answered "NO", skip to P15] es tobacco products pes, cigars, cigarillos, Yes, regularly (at least once per day) Yes, occasionally No, ex-smoker No, I have never smoked P14 [skip if answered "NO" to P13] If you currently smoke, would yo u like to give up? ☐ Yes ☐ No ☐ Not sure P15 If you use a vaping machine or s you previously a regular smoker' Yes, I used to smoke but now only use vape/e-cig Yes, I use a vape/e-cig and still smoke No, I use a vape/e-cig and did not previously smoke Not applicable, I do not use vapes/e-cigarettes.
+P16 Current and ex-smokers (not incage did you start smoking regula day)? years old Not applicable